Zero-Shot Imitating Collaborative Manipulation Plans from YouTube Cooking Videos: SYSTEM ARCHITECTURE

-The input to the framework is a full-length, unconstrained video from the web.
-We assume that objects in the video are labeled and a bounding box is provided for each object e.g., using a state-of-the-art object detection algorithm~\cite{redmon2018yolov3}.
+The input to the system is a full-length, previously unseen video from the web.
+We assume that objects in the video are labeled and a bounding box is provided for each object e.g., using a state-of-the-art object detection algorithm~\cite{wang2021you}.
 We base this assumption on the tremendous progress of recent object-detection algorithms and the availability of large data-sets.
-This is the only labeled input data provided to the framework.
-While the current implementation of the framework works for videos of one person working independently or two persons collaborating, an extension to three or more persons interacting in pairs is straightforward and left for future work.
+This is the only labeled input data provided to the system. \footnote{While the current implementation of the system works for videos of one person working independently or two persons collaborating, an extension to three or more persons interacting in pairs is straightforward and left for future work.}